 Measurable Goal: All Town-owned lands where nutrients are applied to a contiguous area of 1 acre or more have been identified.
-Based on the analysis, the Vinton War Memorial Facility was the only facility where a NMP is required, which was prepared by a Certified Nutrient Management Planner, Robert Habel, CNMP, in June 2015, and approved by VA Department of Conservation and Recreation (DCR) on June 22, 2015.
-The NMP has been submitted as a separate document in October 1, 2015.
+Based on the analysis, the Vinton War Memorial Facility was the only facility where an NMP is required.
+The War Memorial complex property is deeded as 11.27 acres, though less than 2.5 acres of the site are treated.